FortiGate

 Description

-In FortiOS 7.4.2 an authorization check was introduced for iPerf clients, due to the utilization of speedtest-server feature for ADVPN (Speed tests run from the hub to the spokes in dial-up IPsec tunnels - FortiGate 7.0.0 new features).
-Thanks to that, it is longer possible to test bandwidth between FortiGates as the speed-test check until FortiOS 7.4.8.
-Since FortiOS 7.4.8+ it is possible to run an iperf server locally and a regular iPerf client can be used as well.
+This article describes that in FortiOS v7.4.2, an authorization check was introduced for iPerf clients, due to the utilization of the speedtest-server feature for ADVPN (Speed tests run from the hub to the spokes in dial-up IPsec tunnels).
+Thanks to that, it is no longer possible to test bandwidth between FortiGates as the speed-test check until FortiOS 7.4.8.
+Since FortiOS v7.4.8+, it is possible to run an iperf server locally, and a regular iPerf client can be used as well.

-In FortiOS versions older than 7.4.8, the following error is returned when trying to run the iperf server:
+In FortiOS versions older than v7.4.8, the following error is returned when trying to run the iperf server:

 fgtiperfserver_olderversion# diagnose traffictest run -s